scttfrdmn/mycelium/spawn/ENHANCEMENTS.md

    ⏰ Will terminate after: 8h
    💤 Will terminate if idle: 1h

-   The spawnd agent is monitoring your instance.
+   The spored agent is monitoring your instance.
    You can close your laptop - it will handle everything!

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━